-Sick and carer’s leave (also known as personal leave or personal / carer’s leave) lets an employee take time off to help them deal with personal illness, caring responsibilities and family emergencies.
+Sick and carer’s leave (also known as personal leave or personal / carer’s leave) lets an employee take time off to deal with personal illness, caring responsibilities, and family emergencies.
 Sick leave can be used when an employee is ill or injured.
 This illness could be physical or mental (i.e. stress leave).

-An employee may have to take time off to care for an immediate family or household member who is sick or injured or help during a family emergency.
-This is known as carer’s leave but it comes out of the employee’s personal leave balance.
+An employee may have to take time off to care for an immediate family or household member who is sick or injured or to help during a family emergency.
+This is known as “carer’s leave” but it comes out of the employee’s personal leave balance.

 Under section 97 of the Fair Work Act 2009 (Cth), an employee may take paid personal/carer’s leave if the leave is taken:

 This definition includes step-relations (e.g. step-parents and step-children) as well as adaptive relations and a household member is any person who lives with the employee.

 Under the Fair Work Act 2009 national system, permanent full-time employees are entitled to 10 days of paid personal/carer’s leave per year.
 Permanent part-time employees and full-time employees with variable hours are entitled to 1/26th of their ordinary hours in paid personal/carer’s leave.
 Employees roll over any unused time but will not ordinarily receive a payout for unused sick leave once they retire or leave the company (unless the employee’s Modern Award or enterprise agreement provides for otherwise).

 Full-time and part-time employees accumulate sick and carer’s leave during each year of employment.
 It starts accumulating on an employee’s first day of work and is based on their ordinary hours of work.
 The balance at the end of each year carries over to the next year.